uersoy/Gaze-and-Pose-Detection/README.md

 # Gaze-and-Pose-Detection

 Please refer to https://hub.docker.com/repository/docker/uersoy/combined_gaze_pose_image to pull the docker image.

+This image combines Nvidia pose and gaze demo into a single image with both running simultaneously using one camera.

 This image works seamlessly for Nvidia Jetson Xavier Nx (I haven't yet treid with other Jetson devices).